 2. You Will Never Want To Leave

 You have probably heard that things like “every mom needs a break,” “go out and pamper yourself,” blah, blah, blah.
 Sure this is true, but it’s easier said then done.

-Even with a few month old baby (forget about leaving a newborn), walking out that door will tear your heart into shreds.
-You might think you want some alone time to relax, but once you are sitting in the beauty salon chair or getting that pedicure, you will start to feel that ping of anxiety and can’t wait to rush home to kiss that baby down to his or her own tootsies.
+Even with a few-months-old baby (forget about leaving a newborn), walking out that door will tear your heart into shreds.
+You might think you want some alone time to relax.
+But what no one tells you is that once you are sitting in the beauty salon chair or getting that pedicure, you will start to feel that ping of anxiety and can’t wait to rush home to kiss that baby down to their tootsies.

 3. You Will Experience “Ghost” Crying

 Of course you will go running to your baby when they cry—and even when they aren’t making a peep just to make sure everything is okay.
-But that sound of your crying baby will follow you.
+But when you become a mom that sound of your crying baby will follow you.

 I call it “ghost crying,” the phenomenon when you are completely convinced the baby is crying and when you go to them they are fast asleep.
-This will happen when you are mid-shampoo in the shower, or off in the kitchen finally cooking a meal.
+This will happen when you are mid-shampoo in the shower, or over the stove cooking a meal.

-Word of advice is have your significant other keep an eye out when you are in the shower and enjoy it.
+Word of advice is have your significant other keep an eye out at these times.
+Enjoy your shower while you can.

 4. You Will Still Experience Pregnancy Brain